Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

-where the product runs over links \(\mu\) of the gauge lattice and \(\mathcal{E}_{\mu}\) acts on the corresponding charged degree of freedom.
-The bulk-boundary correspondence becomes

-Thus, local symmetric channels acting on the spin chain map to local operations on the bulk gauge wavefunction, while the multiplicity layer still provides a random projection from bulk to boundary.
+where \(\mathcal{E}_{\mu}\) now acts on the corresponding link degrees of freedom.
+Thus, local symmetric channels acting on the spin chain map to local channels on the bulk gauge wavefunction.
+The bulk-boundary correspondence now reads